dofusdude/dofusdude-js/docs/ConsumablesApi.md

 let opts = {
-  'filterTypeName': Bread, // String | only results with the translated type name 'filterMinLevel': 1, // Number | only results which level is equal or above this value 'filterMaxLevel': 200 // Number | only results which level is equal or below this value };
+  'filterTypeName': Bread, // String | only results with the translated type name 'filterMinLevel': 1, // Number | only results which level is equal or above this value 'filterMaxLevel': 200, // Number | only results which level is equal or below this value 'limit': 8 // Number | maximum number of returned results };
 apiInstance.getItemsConsumablesSearch(language, game, query, opts, (error, data, response) => {
   if (error) {